johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

   * So the file is there.
 Let's see what's in it:
   * Execute the following command to open the file with the leafpad text editor.
   * `leafpad bob@gmail.com_pubkey.asc`
-  * The output will look something like the following.
+  * The output will look something like the following block of characters.
   * That's what is in the `bob@gmail.com_pubkey.asc` file.
-  * If Bob can get this public key file to Alice unchanged then Alice can use it to make her own encrypted message which explains her secrets for making a moist cake such that only Bob's private key can decrypt her secret message.
+  * If Bob can get this public key file to Alice unchanged then Alice can use it to make an encrypted message which explains her secrets for making cakes which are super moist and delicious.
+And because she is using Bob's public key to encrypt her message, no one except Bob will be able to decrypt the message because Bob is the only person in the world who has access to the private key which matches the public key he sent to Alice.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----
 Version: GnuPG v1